-Lawmakers summon Kia and Hyundai CEOs over car fires
+Lawmakers ask Kia and Hyundai to testify on reports of fires

-WASHINGTON (AP) — A Senate committee is asking the CEOs of auto makers Kia and Hyundai to testify next month about fire risk in their vehicles.
+WASHINGTON (AP) — A Senate committee is asking executives of auto makers Kia and Hyundai to testify next month about fire risk in their vehicles.

-The request comes as a safety group demands the recall of 2.9 million Kia and Hyundai cars and SUVs in the U.S.
+The request comes as a safety group demands the recall of 2.9 million Kia and Hyundai cars and SUVs in the U.S. because of consumer complaints that they can catch fire without being involved in an accident.

-The Republican chairman and top Democrat on the Senate Commerce Committee, John Thune of South Dakota and Bill Nelson of Florida, made their letters public Wednesday.
-The hearing is scheduled for Nov.
-14.
+The Republican chairman and top Democrat on the Senate Commerce Committee, John Thune of South Dakota and Bill Nelson of Florida, wrote to SeungKyu Yoon, CEO of Kia Motors America, and Kyung Soo Lee, CEO of Hyundai Motors America, inviting them or their designees to a hearing Nov.
+14. A committee spokesman said the date of the hearing could change.

 Most Read Business Stories